grafana/grafana-infinity-datasource/docs/sources/setup/configuration.md

 # Configuring Infinity data source plugin

-Once the plugin is installed, you need to create an instance of the data source:
+After the plugin is installed, you need to create an instance of the data source:

 1. Go to `http://localhost:3000/datasources` and select **Add data source**
 2. Search for the **Infinity** plugin